binkley/modern-java-practices/README.md

 address, and may be a serious security concern** indicating you are missing critical Windows components.
 For other platforms, this is a nuisance message.

+On Gradle when updating to version 7.x.x of DependencyCheck from 6.x.x or earlier, first run `./gradlew dependencyCheckPurge` to clear out the local cache schema of CVEs.
+DependencyCheck moved to schema v2 in 7.x.x from v1 in 6.x.x and earlier,
+and the 7.0.0 Gradle plugin fails with the older schema version.

 ### Dependabot

 GitHub provides